isomerpages/govtech-stp/_student-pass-holder-lane/vaccination-requirements-for-entry.md

 	</li>
 		<li style="margin-top:10px;font-size: 18px; margin-bottom:0px; list-style-type:disc; line-height:1.5">Travellers who cannot be vaccinated due to medical conditions <br/><br/> To be considered for exemption, travellers must <a href="https://go.gov.sg/moe-vaccination-exemption">submit a request</a> and upload a doctor's memo.
 If the request is approved, travellers can then proceed with the <a href="/stpl/overview">entry application </a></li>
 </ol>

+### Penalties for non-compliance

+Strict enforcement action, including revocation of passes, will be taken for non-compliance or false declaration.